 Fact or Myth: If I get hurt I can just visit the marketplace and buy insurance to get treatment.

 MYTH.
 You can only purchase insurance on the Connect for Health Colorado marketplace during specific open enrollment periods.
 If you get injured and try to purchase insurance during a non-enrollment period, you will not be able to buy from the marketplace unless you experience a qualifying life event.
-The next open enrollment period is November 15, 2014 to February 15, 2015.
+The next open enrollment period is November 1, 2015 to January 31, 2016.
 [Source]